Let Your Oracle Backups Be Up in the Clouds

 And when you need to recover the database, the backup comes just as if it were on tape, only it comes down from the Cloud.

-8 comments on “Let Your Oracle Backups Be Up in the Clouds”
+8 Responses to “Let Your Oracle Backups Be Up in the Clouds”